mitre/secure-coding-case-studies/java/msccs-11.md

     73         themeDisplay.getUserId(), ctRemoteId, name,
     74         description);

 The addCTCollection() function is implemented in CTCollectionLocalServiceImpl.java on line 130.
-The adversary provided value for `name` is set on 154, and the ctCollection is saved in the database via the call to update() on line 159.
-Note that on line 135 the validate() funciton is called, but this
+The adversary provided value for `name` is added to the ctCollection object via setName() on 154, and then saved in the database via the call to update() on line 159.
+Note that on line 135 the validate() funciton is called which makes sure that the name is less than the defined max length of 75 characters.
+Note that validating a publication name using only a length check is appropriate if it is acceptable for publication names to contain letters, numbers, and special characters and thus validation can't be used to limit character type.

     supporting file modules/apps/change-tracking/change-tracking-service/src/main/java/com/liferay/change/tracking/service/impl/CTCollectionLocalServiceImpl.java